What is meant by the term ‘spiritual awakening’? What does it mean to ‘wake up’? Are there things you can do to make it happen?

 But we must take our questions further…

-What, precisely, is happening during the mystical state of Oneness?
+What, precisely, is happening during the mystical state?

 If us humans are capable of such an experience, what purpose does it serve?
 Is there some ‘cosmic intelligence’ with an agenda?
 Is spiritual awakening part of human evolution?
 And what are we to do after the experience?